TabOg/concrete/docs/core-features/table_lookups.md

 ![](../\_static/tutorials/table-lookup/3.final.graph.png)

 {% hint style="info" %}
-Fusing makes the code more readable and easier to modify, so try to utilize it over manual `LookupTable`s as much as possible.
+Fusing makes the code more readable and easier to modify, so try to use it instead of manual `LookupTable`s whenever possible.
 {% endhint %}

 ## Using automatically created table lookup

-We refer the users to [this page](extensions.md) for explanations about `fhe.univariate(function)` and `fhe.multivariate(function)` features, which are convenient ways to use automatically created table lookup.
+For explanations about the `fhe.univariate(function)` and `fhe.multivariate(function)` features, which are convenient ways to use automatically created table lookups, refer to [this page](extensions.md).

 ## Table lookup exactness

 TLUs are performed with an FHE operation called `Programmable Bootstrapping` (PBS).
-PBSs have a certain probability of error: when these errors happen, it results in inaccurate results.
+PBSs have a certain probability of error, which can result in inaccurate results.

-Let's say you have the table:
+Consider the following table:

 ```python
 lut = [0, 1, 4, 9, 16, 25, 36, 49, 64]
 ```

-And you perform a Table Lookup using `4`.
-The result you should get is `lut[4] = 16`, but because of the possibility of error, you could get any other value in the table.
+If you perform a Table Lookup using `4`, the expected result is `lut[4] = 16`.
+However, due to the possibility of error, you could receive any other value in the table.

-The probability of this error can be configured through the `p_error` and `global_p_error` configuration options.
-The difference between these two options is that, `p_error` is for individual TLUs but `global_p_error` is for the whole circuit.
+The probability of this error can be configured using the `p_error` and `global_p_error` configuration options:
+- `p_error` applies to individual TLUs
+- `global_p_error` applies to the whole circuit

-If you set `p_error` to `0.01`, for example, it means every TLU in the circuit will have a 99% chance (or more) of being exact.
-If there is a single TLU in the circuit, it corresponds to `global_p_error = 0.01` as well.
-But if we have 2 TLUs, then `global_p_error` would be higher: that's `1 - (0.99 * 0.99) ~= 0.02 = 2%`.
+For example, if you set `p_error` to `0.01`, each TLU in the circuit will have a 99% (or greater) chance of being exact.
+With only one TLU in the circuit, it corresponds to `global_p_error = 0.01`.
+However, with two TLUs, `global_p_error` would be higher: `1 - (0.99 * 0.99) ≈ 0.02 = 2%`.

-If you set `global_p_error` to `0.01`, the whole circuit will have at most 1% probability of error, no matter how many Table Lookups are included (which means that `p_error` will be smaller than `0.01` if there are more than a single TLU).
+Setting `global_p_error` to `0.01` ensures that the entire circuit will have at most a `1%` probability of error, regardless of the number of TLUs.
+In this case, `p_error` will be smaller than `0.01` if there is more than one TLU.

-If you set both of them, both will be satisfied.
-Essentially, the stricter one will be used.
+If both `p_error` and `global_p_error` are set, the stricter condition will apply.

-By default, both `p_error` and `global_p_error` are set to `None`, which results in a `global_p_error` of `1 / 100_000` being used.
+By default, both `p_error` and `global_p_error` are set to `None`, resulting in a `global_p_error` of `1 / 100_000` as default.

-Feel free to play with these configuration options to pick the one best suited for your needs!
+You can adjust these configuration options to suit your needs.
 See [How to Configure](../guides/configure.md) to learn how you can set a custom `p_error` and/or `global_p_error`.

 {% hint style="info" %}
+Configuring these variables have significant impact:
-Configuring either of those variables impacts compilation and execution times (compilation, keys generation, circuit execution) and space requirements (size of the keys on disk and in memory).
-Lower error probabilities result in longer compilation and execution times and larger space requirements.
+- **Compilation and execution times**: compilation, key generation, circuit execution
+- **Space requirements**: key sizes on disk and in memory.

+In general, lower error probabilities result in longer compilation and execution times and larger space requirements.
 {% endhint %}

 ## Table lookup performance

-PBSs are very expensive, in terms of computations.
-Fortunately, it is sometimes possible to replace PBS by [rounded PBS](rounding.md), [truncate PBS](truncating.md) or even [approximate PBS](rounding.md).
-These TLUs have a slightly different semantic, but are very useful in cases like machine learning for more efficiency without drop of accuracy.
+PBSs are computationally expensive.
+To optimize the performance, in some cases you can replace PBS by [rounded PBS](rounding.md), [truncate PBS](truncating.md) or [approximate PBS](rounding.md).
+With lightly different semantics, these TLUs offer more efficiency without sacrificing accuracy, which can very useful in cases like machine learning.